A Long-Time Community healer and Activist

 UN MOMENTO JUSTO POR LA PAZ

 Feliz Cumpleaños, TPNW! – Happy Birthday, Treaty for the Prohibition of Nuclear Weapons!
 Que importante este tratado!!
 It’s now one year since the 1/22/21 activation date for this important treaty!
-So – yes, nuclear weapons are now illegal worldwide, due to the TPNW, signed by 122 countries and activated 1/22/21 upon 50 countries have ratified it (now 59).
+So – yes, nuclear weapons are now illegal worldwide, due to the TPNW, signed by 122 countries and activated on 1/22/21 upon 50 countries have ratified it (now 59).
 However, we must still work to put TPNW into effect!!

 Among the signers are Brazil, Chile, Costa Rica, Cuba, Ecuador, El Salvador, Guatemala, Guyana, Honduras, Mexico, Panama, Paraguay, Peru, Uruguay, and Venezuela – Latin American countries represent 26% of the signatories!